Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                    `None`
                                Default: `Information`.
       --lfm, --logformat, --LogFormat=VALUE
-                             The logging format to use when writing to the console.
+                             The log format to use when writing to the console.
                                Allowed values:
                                    `simple`
                                    `syslog`